C33Tech/quackerjack/README.md

 * No more redis!
 * Emoji analysis!

 *NOTE: Submissions of training data is more than welcome!
 YouTube comments are a hard thing to analyze so the more data we can collect the better!
-Please submit a pull request or you can reach out to me on Twitter: @thatmikeflynn*
+Please submit a pull request or you can reach out to me on Mastodon: @hydrox@defcon.social*

 ## Installation